 As an award-winning choral conductor, Chi Hoe began his early choral conducting training as Assistant Chorus Master to the Penang State Symphony Chorus and State Chamber Choir in Penang, Malaysia and later was Chorus Master for Penang Art's Council Opera productions of Madama Butterfly (2002) and Carmen (2004) working with the Malaysian National Symphony Orchestra.
 He is the first Malaysian singer to be an alumnus of the Asian Youth Choir, World Youth Choir, World Chamber Choir and Festivalensemble Stuttgart, Germany where he toured the world from 1998-2004, singing and working with eminent conductors such as Anton Armstrong, Frieder Bernius, Peter Erdei, Volker Hempfling, Gary Graden, Maria Guinand, Tonu Kaljuste, Grete Pedersen, Helmuth Rilling, Nobuaki Tanaka among many others.

-Other appointments from 2009-2012 include Resident Chorus Master for Birmingham Conservatoire and Lichfield Festival Chorus where his work received high praise from the critics, Birmingham City University Chorus, Birmingham Cathedral Festival Chorus and Chorus Mentor for the internationally acclaimed Birmingham Opera Company.
+Other appointments from 2009-2012 include Resident Chorus Master for the Royal Birmingham Conservatoire and Lichfield Festival Chorus where his work received high praise from the critics, Birmingham City University Chorus, Birmingham Cathedral Festival Chorus and Chorus Mentor for the internationally acclaimed Birmingham Opera Company.
 He has worked with renowned conductors such as Andris Nilsons, Martyn Brabbins, Sir Colin Davies, Lionel Friend, Valery Gergiev, Elgar Howarth, Eric Whitacre, John Wilson amongt others.

 Chi Hoe has won several Prizes and Gold Diplomas at various international choral competitions in Germany, Malaysia, Spain, Thailand and UK and is passionate about working with young people.
 He co-founded the Malaysian Choral Eisteddfod (MCE), one of the Malaysia's leading independent festivals for young choir singers and is an active clinician throughout Malaysia, Singapore and the UK.
 As an international adjudicator he has served on the jury panel at the 2nd Vietnam International Choir Competition (2012), 9th World Choir Games in Sochi, Russia (2016), 2nd North Sumatra International Choir Competition in Medan, Indonesia (2017).